nager/Nager.CertificateManagement/README.md

+> [!CAUTION]
+> The project no longer works in its current state.
+As I no longer need it, it will be archived.

 # Nager.CertificateManagement

 Nager.CertificateManagement provides Lets Encrypt certificates for internal servers, switches, etc. or developers.
 The certificates are requested via the [DNS challenge](https://letsencrypt.org/docs/challenge-types/#dns-01-challenge), so that the internal devices do not need an external connection and you must not share your DNS Management credentials with everyone.
 The certificates can be requested via a web interface and are available for download there after generation.
 Standard certificates and wildcard certificates can be requested.
 The docker container is available via [dockerhub](https://hub.docker.com/r/nager/nager-certificatemanagement).